inivekin/abosa/abosa.typ

 You left, barely a look askance, but knew I'd hurt much more than you.
-To give my warmth a fighting chance, you leave... but leave a light on too.
+To give my warmth a fighting chance, you left... but left a light on too.
 ```]

 #set page(columns: 1)